bulkan/blog/content/express_for_django_ponies.md

 ORM
 ---

 For an ORM we will use `Mongoose` which is a Object Document Mapper for `MongoDB`.
+It allows us to create a _model_ based on a schema.

 Read the Mongo installation guide to install it.